The Spiti Circuit:

 This is a repeat of the Himalayan Grand-1 tour, being our most popular itinerary of the region.
 Starting the motorcycle ride at Shimla (2200 M) you will be ascending gradually everyday.
 From Sangla valley (2800 M), to Kaza (3680 M), to Tso Kar (4500 M) and over some spectacular high passes like Baralacha La (4900 M), Lachulung La (5060 M) & Tanglang La (5320 M).
 We guarantee loads of adventure and a holiday of a lifetime !!

 IMPORTANT ADVISORY: Please note that touring in the Himalayas on a motorcycle involves considerable amount of riding on un-paved/dirt track/loose gravel/wet mud type surfaces as well as creek crossings, some of which range between moderate to difficult.
-Riders need to have confidence in their riding skills/experience to be able to handle their bikes under such conditions considering the fact that they will be riding a Royal Enfield motorcycle which is not an “off-road” bike.
+Riders need to have confidence in their riding skills/experience to be able to handle their assigned bike under such conditions.
 We would expect that you have at least 3-4 years (10,000 - 15,000 KM) riding experience (& some off road skills) before you consider registering for these tours.
 Also, since the routes involve being at high altitudes (above 3500 M), a certain level of health/fitness is a pre-requisite.
 Write to us if you have doubts or need further clarifications.
 Our Himalayan tours start and end in New Delhi where the temperature can get up to 42°C in July.
 Even in the Himalayas the temperature at low altitude can get up to 30°C. However, they can fall below freezing at high altitudes in the mornings and during the nights (0-5°C).
 Rain is a certainty with snow being a possibility.
 Packing list: *On all our tours the space on the support vehicles is limited.
 Hence, we request that you limit your baggage to 25 KG.

 - Driver’s license*